 You see the word "saponification" in the ingredients list but you don't really know what it means.

-Saponification refers to the process by which a vegetable oil is turned into soap!
+Saponification refers to the process by which a vegetable or plant oil is turned into soap!
 It's a simple reaction that occurs when an oil, like coconut, olive or jojoba is mixed with an alkali and results in two products: soap and glycerin.

-Literally, saponification means "soap-making" and oils are chosen based on what final properties of soap is desired.
+Literally, saponification means "soap-making" and oils are chosen based on what the final properties of soap is desired.
 For instance, if you saponify coconut oil, the result is a very bubbly and glycerin-rich soap.
 Glycerin is an important product for its usefulness in helping retain moisture and prevent dry, itchy skin.
 Olive oil creates a very creamy soap that is rich with antioxidants.

 In case you wanted to know the INCI (International Nomenclature of Cosmetic Ingredients) of our saponified oils, here they are:

 The 51st Anniversary of Earth Day focuses our attention on lawn treatments, yard pest control and how to keep your dog safe from environmental toxins.

 Simple steps you can take to keep your dog safe from environmental toxins starts with a safe lawn and how to naturally control pests in your yard without toxic chemicals.